xiaohunying/notes/pages/aws-security.md

 role and associated permissions.
 5. The user then has federated access to the necessary AWS services as per the role permissions.

+## Features of IAM

+- Account settings - password policy and security token service regions.
+- Credential Report - a list of all your IAM users and credentials.
+The report will only be generated once in 4 hours.
+- Key Management Service (KMS)

 <br />